tgianko/deemon/docs/TRACE_ACQUISITION.md

 ## Change proxy configuration of your browser and play around

-Come on.
-If you do need help on this, please consider to leave this page and find another job ;)
+If you are not familiar with the terms proxy and/or browser please consider reading up on those terms and how they interact with each other before proceeding.
+We assume working knowledge of those (and comparable) basic terms from here on.

 In case of using Selenese-Runner to replay recorded traces you do not need to set a proxy because this is done by Selenese-Runner automotically.